TALK TO SALES

 Building a book of business starts on day one after becoming an insurance broker.
 However, building a solid book can take several years, so prepare for slow and steady work.

 Your book should be more than a list of current clients and their contact information.
-A comprehensive book of business includes data, details of each transaction, and applicable personal information.
+A comprehensive business book includes data, transaction details, and applicable personal information.

-Other items to include in your book of business are:
+Other key details to include in your book of business are:

 • Assets under management